yonghah/streetscape/README.md

 # streetscape

-collect panoramic street views in a city
+Streetscape helps to sample google street views in a city.
+You can get Google street views in a city by place name, bounding box, center and radius, and so on.

 ### Set up